microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 These pathological processes can cause skeletal-related events, which are associated with shortened survival and deterioration of quality of life [@doi:10.1016/j.jbo.2018.10.004], and should therefore be avoided.
 Our method allows studying the response to specific treatments, including bone-targeted and antiangiogenic therapies.
 These can be assessed in 3D within the same sample, and be followed up with a histological examination if desired [@doi:10.3390/cancers14143443].
-The presented method could offer additional insights into the interplay between angiogenesis and bone growth, bone lysis, and bone turnover, which have not been fully elucidated yet.
+The presented method could offer additional insights into the interplay between angiogenesis, bone growth, bone lysis, and bone turnover, which have not been fully elucidated yet.
-The potential findings can be crucial for selecting potential drug candidates, proper treatment decisions, and efficacy prediction.
+The potential findings can be crucial for selecting potential drug candidates, making proper treatment decisions, and efficacy prediction.

 In dental research, preclinical models can be divided into small and large animals.
 Small animal models, particularly mice and rats, are highly popular, due to their practical size and cost-effectiveness.